heoj10272/heoj10272.github.io/_posts/study/oracle/2022-10-17-[ORACLE-SQL]_ExamTopics_21~30.md

 Which two statements are true about the COUNT function?
 (Choose two.)

-A. COUNT(*) returns the number of rows in a table including duplicate rows and rows containing NULLs in any column.
+A. COUNT(/*) returns the number of rows in a table including duplicate rows and rows containing NULLs in any column.

 B. It can only be used for NUMBER data types.